Fiserv/developer-studio-support/docs/registration.md

 # Create account

-An account will allow to save account settings and preferences; receive documentation updates and notifications, and last but not least create workspaces to manage Fiserv product integrations.
+An account will allow you to save account settings and preferences; receive documentation updates and notifications, and last but not least create workspaces to manage Fiserv product integrations.

 ## How to create an account